siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

 ## Query

-Each Siddhi query can consume one/more streams and zero/one table, process the events in streaming manner and generate a output event to a stream or performs CRUD operation to a table.
+Each Siddhi query can consume one or more streams, and 0-1 tables, process the events in a streaming manner, and then generate an output event to a stream or perform a CRUD operation to a table.

 **Purpose**

-Query enables you to perform Complex Event Processing and Stream Processing operations by processing incoming events one by one in the arrival order.
+A query enables you to perform complex event rrocessing and stream processing operations by processing incoming events one by one in the order they arrive.

 **Syntax**

-All queries contain an input and output section, some also contain a projection section.
+All queries contain an input and an output section.
+Some also contain a projection section.
 A simple query with all three sections is as follows.

 ```sql
 from <input stream>